Sleep

 We’ve all had those nights where our minds just won’t switch off.
 Maybe it’s an upcoming deadline, a tough conversation, or even a scary movie you watched earlier.
 Whatever the trigger, those nighttime fears can create a cycle of worry and sleeplessness that feels impossible to break.
 But you don’t have to let those anxious thoughts take over.

 In this blog, we’ll walk you through simple yet effective strategies to quiet your mind and create a sense of safety and calm at bedtime.
 From breathing exercises that ground you in the present to Sophrology techniques that guide you toward relaxation, these tools are designed to gently ease your worries and help you drift off.
-Here’s how to take control of your thoughts and get back to peaceful sleep.

 How to sleep after caffeine